IniZio/iniz/packages/core/README.md

 #### Mutate the atom value

-Call the atom to read/write it, or use `.value` property.
+Call the atom to read/write it.

 ```ts
 timer$(); // Returns latest value e.g. `2019-08-31T00:00:00.000Z`